illicotravel/Bolt/README.md

 Summary
 -------

 Bolt is a simple MongoDB QueryBuilder.
+Alpha version.